-In this homework, we will fit the logistic-adoption model by minimizing the mean Huber error, and calculate the uncertainty in the resulting estimate.
+In this homework, we will fit the logistic-adoption model by minimizing the both the mean squared error and the mean Huber error.

-For the purposes of this assignment, the vector y will stand for the proportion of doctors who have adopted tetracycline, with y_t the proportion who have adopted by month t.
+For the purposes of this assignment, the vector y will stand for the proportion of doctors who have adopted tetracycline, with $y_t$ the proportion who have adopted by month t.
 Similarly $p(t, \theta)$ will stand for the logistic function.